Daniellewahr/Christmas-List/README.md

 # Advantages of Project
 Not only will I, and hopefully others, be able to use this extension, it is a great learning experience as well.
 Progressing through this project is allowing me to strengthen my HTML, CSS, and Javascript skills.
 In addition, I am now very comfrotable intergrating with Google Extensions.
-Once I complete Checkmas, I will know how to work with Google's storage api.
+In addition, once I complete Checkmas, I will know how to work with Google's storage api.